Case Plans

 7. When the SCSW approves and signs the Case Plan, submit the document electronically in CWS/CMS for approval.

-8. Once the hard copy is approved by the SCSW, review the Case Plan with parents/legal guardians, children twelve (12) years and older who are in permanent placement, or NMDs, and complete the following tasks:
+8. Once the hard copy is approved by the SCSW, review the Case Plan with parents/legal guardians, children ten (10) years of age or older and/or NMDs, regardless of whether they are in a permanent placement, and complete the following tasks:

 • Obtain the signatures of the participants.